markreid/scrumdog/roadmap.md

 ## Teams bugs, refactors

-* Add user to standup -> create user, add to team
-  * or just deprecate this and have a users page somewhere
 * Ensure lastDay entry loads from the same team only
 * Deleting the last standup in a team throws an error (sometimes?)